What happens after mediation depends on whether or not you came to an agreement.

 - writes up the agreement as a mediated order

 - gives each person a copy of the mediated order.
 If you had telephone mediation, we’ll send you a copy.

 In most cases, the order needs to be made legal and binding.
-The mediated order is sent to the Tenancy Tribunal to be signed and sealed by a Tenancy Tribunal adjudicator.
+The mediator will send the order to the Tenancy Tribunal for an adjudicator to sign and seal it.

 If you don’t reach an agreement

 You will most likely need to attend a Tenancy Tribunal hearing.
 At the hearing, an adjudicator will make a final decision.